spinnytea/modern_webdev/README.md

 ### Dev Tools

 <dl>
-<dt>Debugger for Chrome, Debugger for Edge, Debugger for Firefox, Debugger for PhantomJS</dt>
+<dt>Debugger for Chrome, Debugger for Edge, Debugger for Firefox</dt>
 <dd>VSCode integration with browsers</dd>
 <dd>PhantomJS is always a contentious point, but if we can make first-pass testing quicker, then it's worthwhile</dd>
 <dd>There isn't an debugger for</dd>